lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 ![JWT redirect](/will-hack-for-coffee/assets/images/nsec2022/jwt-redirect.png)

 You can use [jwt.io](jwt.io) to check what's inside a token and confirm it's a JWT.
 The next link on the website allows you to provide an URL and the "Grand master pentester" will visit it.
-Our team owned a small server on the nsec network so I redirected him there:
+Our team owned a small server on the nsec network so I redirected him there instead:

 http://chal5.hackademy.ctf/?sub_url=http://shell.ctf